GravityPDF/gravity-pdf-core-booster/readme.txt

 == Changelog ==

+= Version 1.3.2, November 18, 2020 =
+* Bug: Fix HTML fields showing as disabled in the `Display Fields` setting when they should be enabled
+* Bug: Fix `Display Fields` setting showing as inactive for users upgrading from Core Booster 1.1 or earlier

 = Version 1.3.1, November 11, 2020 =
 * Bug: Fix issue with the `Display Fields` setting not removing ALL fields in the PDF